maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 It should now be a lot easier to install Maemo Leste, thanks to all the work done by Tony Lindgren on `kexecboot
-<https://github.com/tmlind/droid4-kexecboot>`_, the installation process is
+<https://github.com/tmlind/droid4-kexecboot>`_.
+The installation process is
 documented on our wiki:

   https://leste.maemo.org/Motorola_Droid_4#Installation_using_kexecboot